bokner/replbug/README.md

 ## Solution

 Replbug preserves all functionality of Rexbug.
-Additionally, it allows to materialize trace records as variables that we could inspect and experiment with the collected traces in IEx shell:
+Additionally, it allows to materialize trace records as variables that we could inspect and experiment with the collected traces in IEx shell.
+Let's **use Replbug** this time to trace the same function:

 ```elixir
 # Make sure to close Rexbug session